soffes/blog/posts/2010-02-21-hosting-frustrations.markdown

 Chrome [really yells](http://assets.samsoff.es/posts/hosting-frustrations/sni-chrome.png) at you when you go to a site using SNI SSL.

 To get around this, you have to pay $100 a month ($95 more than SNI).
 This totally sucks.
 Heroku is awesome because they are affordable and easy.
 We finally decided to suck it up and pay the extra $95 a month.
-After paying they told it would take 1-2 business days to set it up. *That totally sucks.* After paying all of that money, we have to wait.
+After paying they told it would take 1-2 business days to set it up. ==That totally sucks.== After paying all of that money, we have to wait.
 I was pissed to say the least.
 They got it setup in 8 hours, but still.

 The reason for the high price is due to how SSL works.
 Basically they spin up another $70/month [Amazon EC2](http://aws.amazon.com/ec2/) instance to filter all of your requests through that into their routing grid.
 This is necessary because SSL requires that a certificate always uses the same IP.
 Understandable, but where the extra $30 comes from or why people can't share doesn't make sense to me.